Our home for hands-on, experiential learning

-Located within Levana’s Garden is a new sculpture of the four biblical matriarchs – Rebekah, Rachel, Sarah, and Leah.
-Each of the four was created especially for the school by four different female artists working in concert: Helen Segal, Cheryl Rattner Price, Barbi Dorfan, and Sigal Sherman.
+The garden is named after Levana Estline z”l, our beloved kindergarten teacher who passed away in 2003.
+The garden includes sculptures of the four biblical matriarchs – Rebekah, Rachel, Sarah, and Leah - created especially for the school by four female artists working in concert: Helen Segal, Cheryl Rattner Price, Barbi Dorfan, and Sigal Sherman.